4 Center Place, Dundalk, MD 21222 410.284.2331

 back, killing their commander and demoralizing the invading force.
 Just days later the British bombarded Fort McHenry and again failed, inspiring Francis Scott Key to immortalize the battle with by writing the Star-Spangled Banner.

-Rose – like many of the volunteers at the Historical Society – has a deep knowledge of the campaign, and is among the many local volunteers organizing the Defender’s Day activities.
+Jean – like many of the volunteers at the Historical Society – has a deep knowledge of the campaign, and is among the many local volunteers organizing the Defender’s Day activities.
 That committee consists of 12 or 13 people meeting on a regular basis and it’s apparent organization is a major key to success.
-“We have plenty of partners, including the State of Maryland, the Baltimore County Office of Tourism, and numerous museums,” said Rose.
+“We have plenty of partners, including the State of Maryland, the Baltimore County Office of Tourism, and numerous museums,”.
 And that doesn’t include the dozens of committed volunteers organizing and manning each day’s events.

 There will be plenty of activity over the weekend at Fort